klmcwhirter/oci-shared-images/README.md

 ## Scripts and Sample Config

+> [!IMPORTANT]
+> The `ocisictl` tool has been rewritten in Python.
+If you are looking for the shell implementation see the [ocisictl-shell](https://github.com/klmcwhirter/oci-shared-images/tree/ocisictl-shell) branch.

-The main script is [`ocisictl`](./ocisictl).
+The main script is [`ocisictl.sh`](./ocisictl.sh).
 It will create all of the OCI images and assemble distroboxen.
 > "2 things are hard in programming: cache invalidation, **naming things** and off-by-one errors."
 >
 > -many contributors

 _I am bad at naming. `ocisictl` stands for **oci**-**s**hared-**i**mage **c**on**t**ro**l**._

-It relies on the `yq` utility to inspect the configuration.
-You can install it with `brew install yq`.

 `ocisictl` uses a config file - [`ocisictl.yaml`](./ocisictl.yaml) to declare the image hierarchy and which containers to assemble.